 All results are validated at a high level and any anomalies are highlighted and discussed with GPC.

 Investment data are derived from different sources within the Department of Health and Social Care.

 Figures in this publication will not be the same as those in the NHS Payments to General Practice publications, which report only on cash payments made to GP Practices within the financial year.
 This is due to the inclusion of accruals, prepayments and other accounting adjustments and income from Local Authority Public Health Grants for the provision of public health services.

 Timeliness and punctuality

 The report is normally published in September, approximately six months after the financial year-end.
-The 2019/20 and 2020/21 reports were delayed due to the impact of COVID-19 on the publication of the DHSC, and therefore NHS England Annual Reports which, in turn, delayed the publication of this report.
+The 2019/20 to 2021/22 reports were delayed due to the impact of COVID-19 and other factors on the publication of the DHSC, and therefore NHSE&I Annual Reports which, in turn, delayed the publication of this report.

 This report is accessible via the NHS England website in Excel format.

 The data used within the publication are a secondary use of the data and so add no additional burden on NHS organisations.